Turkish Airlines fleet: 1990s

-The result of the fleet plannings made during the previous decade showed its results in the 1990s.
-In January 1990, an internal commission set up to decide for the replacement of the Douglas DC-10 did its final voting after several rounds, and the Airbus A340 was unanimously chosen instead of the McDonnell Douglas MD-11 due to its technical advantages and cost benefits.
-A few days later, CEO Cem Kozlu explained the decision to Turgut Öcal, who only accepted it after Kozlu became a guarantor. Öcal brought up the Boeing 747 again several months later, when the Gulf War started.
+The result of the fleet planning made during the previous decade showed its results in the 1990s.
+In January 1990, an internal commission set up to decide on the replacement of the Douglas DC-10 did its final voting after several rounds, and the Airbus A340 was unanimously chosen instead of the McDonnell Douglas MD-11 due to its technical advantages and cost benefits.
+A few days later, CEO Cem Kozlu explained the decision to Turgut Özal, who only accepted it after Kozlu became a guarantor. Özal brought up the Boeing 747 again several months later, when the Gulf War started.
 Kuwait Airways had four aircraft of the type, which were stored in Egypt due to the conflict.
 He asked Kozlu to lease the type until the conflict was resolved.
-By the time the complicated loan and insurance related affairs had been arranged, the conflict had turned into a war, and plans were abandoned.
+By the time the complicated loan and insurance-related affairs had been arranged, the conflict had turned into a war, and plans were abandoned.

 Around the same time, the commission also had to decide between the Boeing 737 Classics and the Airbus A320, with the latter being favoured by a slim margin.
 In the end, the Boeing 737 was chosen because the Airbus A320 had later delivery dates and new technical features that were difficult to fix in case a plane broke down at airports in Anatolia without adequate technical infrastructure.
 The company also didn't want to drift completely away from Boeing, with the majority of the airline's orders going to Airbus around that time.
 An additional two Airbus A310s were delivered to the airline in 1990 and 1992, bringing the number of aircraft in its fleet to 32.
 The Boeing 737 Classics were first delivered in 1991.
 A further six Boeing 737-400 and two smaller Boeing 737-500s joined the fleet a year later in 1992.
 The first Airbus A340-300 aircraft was delivered in 1993, which enabled the airline to fly to destinations in East Asia, such as Tokyo.
 The fourth A340, registered TC-JDM, would become famous in the country for its strange unreliability, and was nicknamed Deli Mike.